Updated July 20, 2020.

-One of the early Italian manufacturers that always interested me was F.B. or Fratelli Brivio S.A., (translated: Brivio Brothers Inc.) located at 9 Viale Italia, Brescia.
-Camino Brivio patented the three-piece hub using aluminium flanges and a steel shank in 1932, a year before Campagnolo filed his patent for the quick release mechanism.
+One of the early Italian manufacturers that has always interested me was F.B. or Fratelli Brivio S.A., (translated: Brivio Brothers Inc.) located at 9 Viale Italia, Brescia.
+Camino Brivio patented the three-piece hub using aluminium flanges and a steel shank in 1931, two years before Tulio Campagnolo filed his patent for the quick release mechanism in 1933.
 These new F.B. three-piece hubs were light and extremely well made.

-I have also come across accounts suggesting that the Brivio Brothers worked with Tulio Campagnolo in prototyping his patented QR hub mechanism, and made significant contributions to the final solution as makers often do in supporting inventors, designers and engineers.
-And it does seem that Tulio Campagnolo began his career and company as an inventor and not as a manufacturer per se according to Steven Maasland, “It is also interesting to point out a bit of Campagnolo trivia.
+I have also come across accounts that suggest the Brivio Brothers worked with Tulio Campagnolo in prototyping his patented QR hub mechanism, and made significant contributions to the final solution as makers often do in supporting inventors, designers and engineers.
+And it does seem that Tulio Campagnolo began his career and company as an inventor and not as a manufacturer according to Steven Maasland, “It is also interesting to point out a bit of Campagnolo trivia.
 Campagnolo’s official corporate name for many years was (and maybe still is) Campagnolo Brevetti Internazionali SpA which translates into: Campagnolo International Patents Inc. No mention of cycling whatsoever.”

 The Fratelli Brivio quick release skewer.

 The Gnutti quick release skewer showing the licensing from Campagnolo.